 Confidence is a strange concept — some days you wake up feeling like a million bucks and others 25 cents.
 Some days you are Beyoncé, and other days the insecurity is written all over your face.
-I often wonder who I could have been if I wasn’t burdened with insecurities growing up.
-It saddens me to think of how many conversations I would have started or risks I would have taken if I wasn’t so afraid of what people thought of me.
+I often wonder who I could have been if I was not burdened with insecurities growing up.
+It saddens me to think of how many conversations I would have started or risks I would have taken if I was not so afraid of what people thought of me.

 Now that I am in my early twenties, I have done the hard work to remove myself of the toxicities that society has placed upon us.
 Progress is possible when you have a healthy support system, therapist and a library of books.